dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 in play (that is, a _two-state_ context).
 One example is in a postcondition (_ensures_ clause) where the two states are the states at the beginning and end of the method execution.
-Another two-state context is the body of a method, where the state are the pre-state of the method and the current state at the location of the call.
-However, outside of a method, such as initializations of const declarations are not two-state contexts.
+Another two-state context is the body of a method, where the states are the pre-state of the method and the current state at the location of the call.
+However, contexts outside of a method, such as initializations of const declarations, are not two-state contexts.

 ## **Error: a field must be selected via an object, not just a class name**